-copayment for their medication.
+In order to avoid being charged a double-copayment for a 30-day supply, the patient or person who is responsible for the patient's healthcare (such as a spouse, power of attorney or guardian) should submit a letter requesting an 'exception' to the double copayment for their medication.
 The request should be in the form of a letter, and must include the patient's name, a list of all medications the patient is taking and the dosage of each medication.
 The effective date of the exception is the receipt date of the request.
-Requests must be submitted to the Group Insurance Division, Member Services Unit, 201 E. Madison, P.O.
+Requests must be submitted to the Group

+Insurance Division, Member Services Unit, 801 South 7th Street, P.O.
 Box 19208, Springfield, Illinois 62794-9208.